The Tax Benefits of Real Estate Investing: What to Know

 Instead of paying taxes on $1,000, you can pay taxes on $600, $700, or even $300.
 That's a couple of hundred dollars you saved, and it puts money back in your pocket.

 Rental Investor Starter Kit

-At Mynd Property Management, we manage residential properties in San Diego, the Bay Area and Seattle.
-Today, we're excited to talk about the tax benefits available when you invest in real estate.
+At Mynd Property Management, we manage residential properties in San Diego, the Bay Area, Seattle and 16 additional markets.
+Today, we're excited to talk about the tax benefits available when you invest in rental real estate.

 Take Advantage of Tax Reform Passed by the Trump Administration

-New tax benefits and deductions are now available for real estate investors.
-Real estate has always been tax-efficient, and one new real estate tax deduction opportunity in 2019 is that you can take advantage of the Qualified Income Business Deduction, or Section 199A of the Internal Revenue Code.
-This new law allows 20% of your rental income to be immediately deducted from your taxes.
-So, regardless of what you earn (), you get a 20%t deduction right out of the gate.
+One new real estate tax deduction opportunity after 2019 is that you can take advantage of the Qualified Business Income Deduction (QBI), or Section 199A of the Internal Revenue Code.
+This new tax law allows 20% of your rental income to be immediately deducted from your taxes.
+So, regardless of what you earn, you get a 20% deduction right out of the gate.

 Maintain Good Records

 Keeping excellent records can set you up for success at tax time.
 Make sure you keep all your receipts.
 Organize what you spent on your building when you visit and what types of investments you made in your properties.
 It works to your benefit to be organized, and it's better for you at tax return time.
 Your accountant will love you, and your bottom line will benefit.

 We have a proprietary system that captures as much information as possible about your building, right down to the unit level.
 We can work with your accountant to provide day-to-day tax information for easier tax preparation.
 Owners who do this are meticulous, highly organized, and good at keeping records.
 They save more money on their taxes than less organized owners.
 Ask your property management team how they stay organized.

 Get Creative: Invest in Qualified Opportunity Zones